pengan1987/intro-to-demoscene/README.md

 # Introduction of demoscene

-In early 2022, I was invited by Professor Huang Sunquan to visit the Institute of Network Society at the China Academy of Art and offer a series of Introduction to the Demo Scene lecture, the first time the digital cultural phenomenon of the demoscene appeared in a Chinese classroom.
+In early 2022, I was invited by Professor Huang Sunquan to visit the Institute of Network Society at the China Academy of Art and offer a series of Introduction to Demoscene lecture, the first time the digital cultural phenomenon of the demoscene appeared in a Chinese classroom.

 Most of my students in this class came from humanities and art backgrounds, and they had usually studied courses like art criticism, contemporary art, and art theory, and were familiar with contemporary art and new media art exhibitions and works such as Documenta and Ars Electronica.
 But almost all of them have never heard of demoscene.